mimblewimble/docs/docs/wiki/miscellaneous/nrd-kernels.md

 __V2 "variable size kernels"__

 V2 kernels have been supported since Grin `v2.1.0` and V2 supports the notion of "variable size" kernels.
-See [RFC-0005 "Varible Size Kernels"][^12] for details of this.
+See [RFC-0005 "Variable Size Kernels"][^12] for details of this.

 NRD kernels include 8 bytes for the fee as big-endian u64 and 2 bytes for the relative lock height: